-If I had to pick a spirit animal, it would be a doe.
+If I had to pick a favorite animal, it would be a doe.
 Not for their grace or gorgeous coat, but—you guessed it—the eyelashes.
 Over the past few years, my obsession with lashes has grown in tandem with the increased prevalence of eyelash extensions.
 Everyone from influencers like Emily Weiss and Chiara Ferragni to celebrities like Selena Gomez and Naomi Campell have had them, and there’s no denying how transformative and dramatic they can be for your overall beauty look.
-I started to feel like me and my best eyelash curler—Utowa, in case you were wondering—just couldn’t compete, so I jumped on the bandwagon and got my first (and last) set of lash extensions.
+I started to feel like me and my best eyelash curler—Utowa Eyelash Curler II ($22) in case you were wondering—just couldn’t compete, so I jumped on the bandwagon and got my first (and last) set of lash extensions.

 I had accepted my lashes for what they were and had mostly moved on, that is until one late night cruising Instagram when I came across some wildly shocking before and after eyelash pictures.
-I immediately did research on the account, Elysee Beauty, and learned people flew in from around the country just to get her treatment: a Yumi keratin lash lift.
-It seemed too good to be true: the look of falsies but with your natural lashes?
+I immediately did research on Elysee Zhadikpur's Instagram and learned people flew in from around the country just to get her treatment: a Yumi keratin lash lift.
+It seemed too good to be true: The look of falsies but with your natural lashes?
 My old lash envy was instantly reignited and I had to try this treatment.
 Within a week, I was in Elysee’s salon ready for the first day of the rest of my lash-rich life.

 For the duration of the process, I was laying down while Elysee worked on my lashes.
 She put pads on my eyelids and under my eyes and applied the YumiLashes formula.
 Though what’s exactly in the treatment is confidential, she assured me the lash lift doesn’t have any parabens or formaldehyde, and that the nontoxic formula is created in Europe where they have stricter standards for what ingredients are permitted in beauty treatments.